From Felony Charges to Chart-Toppers, Jelly Roll’s Story Speaks to Anyone Who’s Been Counted Out

 Tennessee board recommends that governor pardon country star Jelly Roll

 Listeners say they see themselves in him, the ones who made mistakes, hurt people, or nearly gave up.
 But now, with the potential pardon in the hands of Governor Lee, Jelly Roll’s story might take a new turn.
 He says he wants to use that freedom not just to tour, but to give back through vissionary work.
-For someone who was once told he’d never leave Tennessee again, the path ahead feels like a miracle he’s still earning.
+For a man who was once told he would never get out of Tennessee the road in front of him feels like a gift.
+It is a gift he is still working to deserve.

 Brooks & Dunn with Jelly Roll – Believe (Live from the 58th Annual CMA Awards)